Part 1: A love letter to my birth child

 Even though I didn’t give birth to you, you are beloved to me like my birth child.
 I am glad I made you my foster daughter.

 You have no religious bounds to give the parental rights to me, but I have no legal bounds to give the motherly love to you.
+You may not hold a place in inheritance legally, but you hold a large part of my heart.

 It comes with this bond that has no real name but all the real feelings.
 Love does not need a name to exist.
 Feelings aren’t mathematical figures.